KGamePropertyHandler

 int startTimer (int interval, Qt::TimerType timerType)

-int startTimer (std::chrono::milliseconds time, Qt::TimerType timerType)
+int startTimer (std::chrono::milliseconds interval, Qt::TimerType timerType)

 QThreadthread () const const